-Lasell does not offer on-campus living accommodations for graduate students.
 Graduate students must secure their own housing.
-There are plenty of shared housing and homestay options nearby.
-For a list of housing resources, please email Thomas Morgan, Coordinator of Off-Campus Living & Commuter Student Services, at firstname.lastname@example.org.
+Lasell offers on-campus living accomodations for graduate students.
+If you are interested in living on campus, you may apply for on-campus housing.
+For a list of off-campus housing resources, please email Thomas Morgan, Coordinator of Off-Campus Living & Commuter Student Services, at firstname.lastname@example.org.

 Submit Health forms